 We were recently awarded a very large retrofit project at Seattle Children’s, two large aging centrifugal fans each rated at 84,000 cfm.
 Concerned about the fans failing condition, Seattle Children’s and their facility staff had a budget established with a competitor for replacement, but there were two major issues: 1) The budget was more than they could get their heads around, and 2) there was no real plan on how they would be replaced, and what the impact would be to patients and to the critical services supported by the fans (sterile processing and compounding pharmacy).

-Seattle Children’s asked us to take a quick pass at a budget, and through our experience in fan wall retrofits we arrived at a design and budget they could afford.
+Seattle Children’s asked us to take a quick pass at a budget, and through our experience in fan array retrofits we arrived at a design and budget they could afford.
 Additionally, we provided a detailed plan on how we would execute the project and what the impact would be at each phase of the retrofit.

 Anything else you would like folks to know about our healthcare team?